zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 You may also say it about, for example, doing a lot  of traveling.
 If you think that your health will be bad as you get older – and usua lly it is – you might say, “Well we’re not getting any younger.
 Let’s take that trip  walking across Europe from Spain to Poland.”
 I don’t know – whatever thing tha t would involve your health that might not be possible in the future.
 Lila says , “You’re not getting any younger” to George.

 George, however, is trying to change the subject.
 H e says, “Moving on . . .”
-“Moving on” is a phrase to indicate that you want t o stop talking about this topic and to talk about something else.
+“Moving on” is a phrase to indicate that you want to stop talking about this topic and to talk about something else.
 George says, “Hav e you seen any good movies lately?”
 He’s trying to change the topic of conversation by talking about movies.
 But Lila doesn’t want to change the topic.

 She says, “Listen, all of my friends are settling d own and you don’t want to go through life alone and lonely.”
 “To settle (settle)  down” is a two-word phrasal verb that usually means to get married, to find a home, and to start a family.
 That would normally be the definition of “to settle down .”
 If a father says to his son, “You need to settle down,” the father is usually re ferring to the fact that the son needs to get married, to buy a house, and to start a family – or at the very least, to move out of his house.